albertattard/java-boot-camp/01 - Primer.md

     drwxr-xr-x src
     ```

-    A gradle wrapper was included by the `gradle init` process as this is the preferred way to run gradle ([reference](https://docs.gradle.org/current/userguide/gradle_wrapper.html)).
+    A Gradle wrapper was included by the `gradle init` process as this is the preferred way to work ([reference](https://docs.gradle.org/current/userguide/gradle_wrapper.html)).
+Other developers do not require Gradle to be installed when working with the Gradle Wrapper.
+Build Pipelines, such as [Jenkins](https://www.jenkins.io/) and [GoCD](https://www.gocd.org/), do not need to have Gradle installed as they can use the Gradle wrapper included with the project.

     ```bash
     drwxr-xr-x gradle